NTFS: File compression

 Compression is enabled on a per-folder or per-file basis by setting the 'compressed' attribute.
 When compression is enabled on a folder, any files moved or saved to that folder will be automatically compressed using LZNT1 algorithm (a variant of LZ77).
 The compression algorithm is designed to support cluster sizes of up to 4 KB; when the cluster size is greater than 4 KB on an NTFS volume, NTFS compression is not available.
 Data is compressed in 16-cluster chunks (up to 64 KB in size); if the compression reduces 64 KB of data to 60 KB or less, NTFS treats the unneeded 4 KB pages like empty sparse file clusters—they are not written.
 This allows for reasonable random-access times as the OS merely has to follow the chain of fragments.

 Compression works best with files that have repetitive content, are seldom written, are usually accessed sequentially, and are not themselves compressed.
 Single-user systems with limited hard disk space can benefit from NTFS compression for small files, from 4 KB to 64 KB or more, depending on compressibility.
 Files smaller than approximately 900 bytes are stored within the directory entry of the MFT.

+For operating systems besides Windows, all versions of the NTFS-3G driver support reading compressed files according to its developers, but support for appending data to compressed files, which means adding new data resulting in increasing the size of a file, was added in November 2009.
+Overwriting existing compressed data is supported since August 2010.